myticketcoin/anomaly/README.md

 Then you can either run the command-line daemon using `src/anomalyd` and `src/anomaly-cli`, or you can run the Qt GUI using `src/qt/anomaly-qt`

-For in-depth description of Sparknet and how to use Qtum for interacting with contracts, please see [sparknet-guide](doc/sparknet-guide.md).
+For in-depth description of Sparknet and how to use Anomlay for interacting with contracts, please see [sparknet-guide](doc/sparknet-guide.md).

 License
 -------

-Qtum is GPLv3 licensed.
+Anomlay is GPLv3 licensed.

 Development Process